-The Burke-Gilman Trail is one of the most popular trails in Seattle.
-This rail-to-trail pathway stretches almost 19 miles from end to end, and its flat and paved surface is inviting to walkers, joggers, runners, cyclists, and pretty much anyone else on feet or wheels.
-The trail connects lots of places throughout Seattle so it’s used not just for recreation, but also for commuting and getting around.
+The Burke-Gilman Trail is one of the most popular trails in Seattle, and for good reason This rail-to-trail pathway stretches almost 19 miles from end to end, and its flat and paved surface is inviting to walkers, joggers, runners, cyclists, and pretty much anyone else on feet or wheels.
+The trail connects lots of neighborhoods and landmarks throughout Seattle so it’s used not just for recreation, but also for commuting and getting around.

 Whether you’re visiting Seattle and want to stay somewhere convenient to the trail or whether you’re looking to get to work on your bike, the Burke-Gilman Trail is useful to know about.
 Read on to learn details about the trail, where it starts and finishes, and some of the places you can see or stop at along the way.

 The Burke-Gilman Trail has one end at popular and lovely Golden Gardens Park (8498 Seaview Place NW) and the other end is near Blyth Park in Bothell (102nd Avenue NE near Woodinville Drive and SR 522).
 After Blyth Park, the trail becomes Sammamish River Trail and continues on to Marymoor Park, so even though it’s not technically the Burke-Gilman Trail, you can keep on going if you’d like.

 A map of the trail can be found here.